projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

-4. The woken client (the DM in :numref:`io-sequence-sos` above) handles the assigned I/O requests, updates their state to COMPLETE, and notifies the VHM of the completion via ioctl. :numref:`dm-io-flow` shows this flow.
+4. The woken client (the DM in :numref:`io-sequence-sos` above) handles the assigned I/O requests, updates their state to COMPLETE, and notifies the HSM of the completion via ioctl. :numref:`dm-io-flow` shows this flow.

-5. The VHM device notifies the hypervisor of the completion via hypercall.
+5. The HSM device notifies the hypervisor of the completion via hypercall.

 .. figure:: images/dm-image97.png